 [See Blue Ocean Shift, Step Two: Understand Where You Are Now]

 3. Identify the hidden constraints that you can turn into opportunities

 Once you see the big picture, it’s time for you to imagine where you could be.
 The challenge is to develop an equally clear, big-picture view of how the assumptions and boundaries of your industry also limit its appeal and size by causing “pain points”.
 We show you how to use the buyer utility map to discover what these pain points are.
 These pain points are not constraints; they are hidden opportunities to break away from the competition and provide new solutions to existing problems.
 This brings you to the next task: understanding precisely who your noncustomers are and why they tend to stay away from your industry.
 To achieve this, we introduce the three tiers of noncustomers.
 This analytic framework helps organizations broaden their vision and convert latent demand into real demand in the form of new customers.

 [See Blue Ocean Shift, Step Three: Imagine Where You Could Be]

 4. Go from the big picture to creating practical blue ocean options

 Now your team is ready to generate practical blue ocean options that pursue both differentiation and low cost.
 This means applying a systematic process to reconstruct market boundaries and create new market space.
 To help you do this, we show you how to use the six paths framework.
 This tool will help you see opportunities where others see only red oceans of competition.
 To make sense of these insights and formulate them into strategy, we introduce the four actions framework.
 This will focus your team on what they can eliminate, reduce, raise and create, and construct six potentially viable blue ocean strategic moves.

-[See Blue Ocean Shift, Part Two, Step Four: Find How You Get There]
+[See Blue Ocean Shift, Step Four: Find How You Get There]

 5. Launch your blue ocean move